sneazy-ibo/sneazy-ibo/README.md

 > V2 has been in progress for 6 months and is close to release

-### ⚙️ Cindel - Dev Tooling & HMR System
+### ⚙️ Cindel - Live Development Runtime
-A lightweight development toolchain for fast iteration in browser-based projects.
+A lightweight development server for fast iteration in browser-based projects.

 - Instant updates without full page reload
 - WebSocket-driven Hot Module Reloading